gpduck/gpduck.github.io/_posts/2012-02-08-powershell-validatenotnullorempty-bug.markdown

 <span class="code">PS> test ""</span>
 <span class="code" style="color: red; background: black;">test : Cannot validate argument on parameter 'param'.
 The argument is null or empty.
 Supply an argument that is not null or empty and then try the command again.</span></pre>

 However, when you call the function without any parameters, Powershell sees that you forgot a mandatory parameter and prompts you for a value.
-If you just press <enter>, the empty string incorrectly passes validation and your function is executed:
+If you just press &lt;enter&gt;, the empty string incorrectly passes validation and your function is executed:

 <pre><span class="code">PS> test